 - Funding for non-profit organisations

-- Information to support individuals
+- Information to support individual

 COMMUNITIES 1st COVID-19 INFORMATION AND SUPPORT

-- Funding sources – we’re updating our funding sources regularly with the latest information we find
+- Funding sources – we’re updating our funding sources regularly with the latest information

 - Useful Covid-19 volunteer introduction videos and documents for your organisation and information about mutual aid groups